Community Development & Applied Economics (CDAE)

 Quantitative decision-making methods and applications for community entrepreneurs.
 Major topics include linear programming, risk and uncertainty, inventory decisions, and e-commerce.
-Prerequisites: CDAE 166, MATH 019, and CALS 085 or CALS 002.
+Prerequisites: CDAE 166, MATH 019, and CALS 085 or CS 002.

 CDAE 267.
 Strat Plan:Comm Entrepreneurs.
 4 Credits.

 Applications of marketing, finance, and management strategies.
 Drafting a real working business plan for community entrepreneurs and economic development.
-Prerequisites: One of the following: CDAE 166, CDAE 167, CDAE 168, or equivalent course; Senior standing only.
+Prerequisites: One of the following: CDAE 166, CDAE 167, CDAE 168, or equivalent course.
+Senior standing required.

 CDAE 272.
 Int'l Economic Development.
 3 Credits.